A New Normal For Enna: Living with Lupus and Sjogren's with the Support of My Family

 “A blessing that came out of my autoimmune conditions is that my parents agreed to move in with my family.”
 Enna Tan was diagnosed with both lupus and Sjogren's in 2015, in her early 40s.
 For her, it started with fainting spells after a full meal.
 She dismissed these incidents and attributed them to her low blood pressure.
 The trigger to see a doctor came when her husband found her unconscious on the floor, next to a sharp edge.
-She realized that if she had hit the sharp edge on her head, she would have died.
+She realized that if her head had hit the sharp edge, she would have died.
 That began her journey to find out the cause of her fainting spells.

 “If this is how you have been managing your symptoms, don’t start telling yourself you have an illness, and be defeated in your mind.
-You have to accept that there is no cure and its about managing symptoms.
-Continue what had worked for you.” was how her rheumatologist encouraged her to cope with her autoimmune conditions.
+You have to accept that there is no cure and it is about managing symptoms.
+Continue what had worked for you.”
+This was how her rheumatologist encouraged her to cope with her autoimmune conditions.

 Her only major change after her diagnosis was that her parents agreed to move in with her after she jokingly told them that they may have to take care of her instead.
 Other than that, she takes her medications and tries to avoid being overly stressed.
 She also will not have too full of a meal as her autoimmune conditions had damaged the nerve of the digestive system.
 When she is too full, the damaged nerve sends a signal to the brain to shut down, causing her to faint.